 VMAs that border or traverse largely intact ecosystems still dominated by native species can be maintained with low-intensity brushing, performed as needed based on field inspections.
 Frequency of maintenance can vary from annual for VMAs in grass-dominated vegetation types, to approximately once every 3 to 10 years depending on vegetation type, the fuel conditions, and regrowth.
 Larger cut vegetative material (e.g., trees and limbs) is chipped or cut up and scattered on-site.
-Other vegetative material may be left in place or trucked out to the work area to another location on Midpen lands.
+Other vegetative material may be left in place or trucked out to the work area to another location on Midpen lands, as determined acceptable in light of best management measures intended to exclude Phytophthora and other plant pathogens to the extent possible.
 VMAs bordering intact ecosystems will likely be absent of invasive species or show signs of persistent but small populations of perennial weeds.
-In intact ecosystems, the likelihood for the spread of invasive species into surrounding areas is not a significant concern; however, all VMAs will be treated as determined appropriate by Midpen staff (typically after the first year of creation and then every 3 to 5 years thereafter) with Early Detection Rapid Response (EDRR). -The goal of EDRR practices is to detect invasive species problems earlier and to take control actions when populations are still relatively small and eradication is feasible.
+In intact ecosystems, the likelihood for the spread of invasive species into surrounding areas is not a significant concern; however, all VMAs will be treated as determined appropriate by Midpen employees (typically after the first year of creation and then every 3 to 5 years thereafter) with Early Detection Rapid Response (EDRR).
+The goal of EDRR practices is to detect invasive species problems earlier and to take control actions when populations are still relatively small and eradication is feasible.

 VMAs that are bordered or traversed by degraded ecosystems dominated by weeds need a different and more intensive maintenance prescription to reduce the spread of weeds in the VMA and into surrounding areas.
 VMAs with non-native species are maintained with annual brushing of the fuels and dominant weeds; disposal of brush is accomplished via chipping, pile burning, or hauling.
 Invasive species treatment is addressed in Midpen's IPMP.
 The types and methods of invasive species treatment are stipulated in the IPMP and IPMP EIR.
-The IPMP, however, does not address the acreages of mowing and the quantities of pesticides needed for VMA creation and maintenance; these are therefore included in this VMP and discussed under Section 4.6.
+The IPMP, however, does not address the acreages of mowing and the quantities of herbicides needed for VMA creation and maintenance; these are therefore included in this VMP and discussed under Section 4.6.
 Disclines will typically be maintained annually through tractor discing.